-Templates in Latex and Microsoft Word formats will be provided on the SSC Proposal Kit web page (http://ssc.spitzer.caltech.edu/warmmission/propkit/) in late August to use in preparing your PDF attachment.
+Templates in Latex and Microsoft Word formats are provided on the SSC Proposal Kit web page (http://ssc.spitzer.caltech.edu/warmmission/propkit/) and MUST be used to prepare your PDF attachment.

-The Cycle-11 templates must be used to prepare your Cycle-11 proposal.
+The Cycle-13 templates must be used to prepare your proposal.

 Additional details pertaining to proposal contents are listed in §5.4.
 All proposals must be written in English and a printable version must utilize fonts that are no smaller than 12 point, and must adopt one-inch margins on all sides on 8.5 × 11-inch paper.
 Color figures or tables can be included but proposers should confirm that they reproduce legibly in black and white.
 The PDF file size limit for submission is 10 megabytes, so extremely large or complex color figures may not be acceptable.
-No preprints or reprints should accompany the proposal.
+No preprints or reprints should accompany the proposal, as they will not be forwarded to the review panels.